All Books

 Key Takeaways

-• Use the DEAL framework: Define, Eliminate, Automate, and Liberate.
+• Use the DEAL framework to Define, Eliminate, Automate, and Liberate.

-• Apply the 80/20 principle to focus on high-impact, low-effort tasks.
+• Apply the 80/20 principle to focus on high-impact tasks.

-• Create an automated online business ('muse') to generate passive income.
+• Create an automated online business ('muse') for passive income.

 Who Should Read

-Aspiring digital nomads and entrepreneurs tired of the corporate grind.
+Aspiring digital nomads and entrepreneurs wanting to escape the rat race.

 #2